HanyMedhat10/YouTube-comments-Segment-analysis/README.md

 Feel free to open issues or submit pull requests with improvements.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT [LICENSE](LICENSE) - see the LICENSE file for details.

 ## Author
 [Hany Medhat](https://github.com/HanyMedhat10)